marcgreenstock/data-api-suite/README.md

 ## [data-api-local](packages/data-api-local)

 The **data-api-local** is a node.js emulator for the AWS RDS Aurora Serverless Data API.
-Use this libary if you need to programatically start an emulator in your node.js application, otherwise consider using [data-api-local-serverless](packages/data-api-local-serverless) or [data-api-local-cli](packages/data-api-local-cli).
+Use this libary if you need to programatically start an emulator in your node.js application, otherwise consider using [data-api-local-serverless](packages/data-api-local-serverless).

 ## [data-api-local-serverless](packages/data-api-local-serverless)